 Next up on the rung are sealed AGM batteries.
 These gel batteries are spill proof because they are fully sealed, and they are in the middle of the price ranges for RV batteries.
 AGM stands for absorbed glass mat, and these are a gel version of lead acid batteries.
 Deep cycle AGM batteries are a step up from lead acid in terms of cost and quality, and they don’t require as much babying and maintenance as lead acid batteries – in fact some are maintenance-free and leak free.
 Still, these are not massively better and should only be chosen if your batteries won’t be accessible or will be in a place that off-gassing is not acceptable.
 Once again, these often come in 6 volt versions which means you need to add a battery and tie it together in series to get a complete 12v battery – so one set of 6v AGMs is really one 12 volt battery.

 Lastly, we have the most efficient best RV battery for boondocking and truly the best type of deep cycle batteries for RV boondocking: lithium batteries.
 With these, there are many advantages – you can use the entire amp hour capacity without killing the battery and really extend your dry camping trips.
 They’re also completely maintenance free, spill free, and very long lasting.
 For example, if you have 100 amp hours of lead acid batteries, you have only 50 usable amp hours.
 If you have 100 amp hours of lithium batteries, then you actually have 100 usable amp hours.
 Another benefit is that these batteries are far more compact and lightweight, meaning you can easily fit far more power on any rig without worrying about weight.
 One of the only drawbacks of these batteries is the cost, as they are the most expensive – but if you do a lot of boondocking, it’s really worth it.
-The best batteries in this category are the lithium batteries by Battleborn which come with a 10 year warranty.
-You can easily boondock for days and keep your batteries charged up with some Battleborn batteries and solar panels.
+The prices have come down A LOT in the past couple years, and are making them in line with AGM battery pricing, which makes AGM not as enticing anymore.
+Battleborn brand batteries were the gold standard for RV lithium batteries for years, but now there are many viable, much cheaper, alternatives to them readily available on Amazon.
+Check them out below.

 The 6 Best RV Batteries for Boondocking